Vietnam.vn - Nền tảng quảng bá Việt Nam

 Reuters: Dấu hiệu cho thấy trao đổi tù nhân giữa Nga và phương Tây sắp diễn ra- Ảnh 1.

-A police car enters the premises of the Sverdlovsk Yekaterinburg Regional Court before a hearing in the case against Wall Street Journal (WSJ) reporter Evan Gershkovich in Yekaterinburg, Russia - Photo: EPA.
+A police car enters the Sverdlovsk Yekaterinburg Regional Court area before a hearing in the case of Wall Street Journal (WSJ) reporter Evan Gershkovich in Yekaterinburg, Russia - Photo: EPA.

 The prisoners disappeared

-Some prisoners have been transferred to other detention facilities without informing their relatives and lawyers, according to human rights activists.
-The number of prisoners transferred in recent days - at least 7.
+Some prisoners have been transferred to other detention facilities without notifying their relatives and lawyers, according to human rights activists.
+The number of prisoners transferred in recent days is at least seven.

 "We all hope that these are positive signs," said Ivan Pavlov, a prominent human rights lawyer who now lives in Prague.
 "We hope that they (the authorities) have taken them all out of prison to gather them in one place, to prepare for an exchange."

-Mr Pavlov said the prisoners were most likely taken to Lefortovo Prison in Moscow.
+Mr Pavlov said the prisoners were likely taken to Moscow's Lefortovo Prison.
 Russian officials would then need to formally pardon them before they could be flown to a European destination, which Mr Pavlov said was likely Germany.

 Reports of the prisoner transfer come after American journalist Evan Gershkovich was convicted of espionage on July 19, a charge he denies.

-Mr Gershkovich was sentenced to 16 years in prison and Russia has confirmed that talks about a possible swap have taken place.
+Mr. Gershkovich was sentenced to 16 years in prison, and Russia has confirmed that talks about a possible exchange have taken place.
 Alsu Kurmasheva, a journalist for Radio Free Europe/Radio Liberty (RFE/RL), was also convicted in a trial the same day and sentenced to six and a half years in prison for spreading false information about the Russian military.
-Ms Kurmasheva denies wrongdoing.
+Ms. Kurmasheva denies wrongdoing.

-When asked about the possibility of a prisoner swap involving Mr. Gershkovich on July 30 (local time), the Kremlin declined to comment.
+When asked about the possibility of a prisoner exchange involving Mr. Gershkovich on July 30 (local time), the Kremlin declined to comment.

 Several other US citizens are being held in Russia, including Paul Whelan, a former Marine convicted of espionage – a charge he denies – and Marc Fogel, who was convicted on drug charges.